 Taking the steps below will help optimize your job postings for search engines and candidate search behaviors, leading to greater traffic overall.
 And more importantly, they can help capture candidate interest and convert job viewers into applicants.

-While some companies may choose to write creative out-of-the-box job titles such as “Marketing Ninja” or “Chief Happiness Officer”, if your goal is to bring in qualified applicants for the position it’s best to keep it simple and clear.
-It’s important the job title is compelling but still accurate.
+While some companies may choose to write creative out-of-the-box job titles such as “Marketing Ninja” or “Chief Happiness Officer,” it’s best to keep it simple and clear if your goal is to bring in a broad range of qualified applicants for the position.
+It’s important that the job title is compelling but still accurate.

 Avoid using internal titles that might not make sense from an outside perspective.
-Think about what job seekers might be searching for in Google, for example, they probably aren’t searching for “Dynamic Sales Professional”.
-Instead it’s smart to stick to traditional jobs titles such as “Sales Rep” or “Sales Associate”.
+Think about what job seekers might be searching for in Google.
+If they’re searching for “Dynamic Sales Professional,” it’s smart to stick to traditional job titles such as “Sales Rep” or “Sales Associate.”

 If you’re recruiting for a part-time employee, saying so in the job title will increase your chances that the position appears in searches and will attract job seekers looking for that type of employment.

 Describe your company culture and what it’s like to work at the organization.
 Why would someone want to work for you?
-How does your company stand apart from its competitors?
+How does your company stand out?

-Additionally, including the awards or media coverage your company has received recently will give job seekers a good impression of your achievements.
+Additionally, including any awards or media coverage your company has received recently will give job seekers a good impression of your achievements.